 Second you need to get the professional to fill in a T2201 Disability Tax Credit Certificate for your child.
 If your Doctor or other professional says, “I have never done this before” or “I don’t have very good luck with these”, I would strongly suggest you find a Doctor or Hospital that does have experience with child disability benefit forms (CHEO in Ottawa, Sick Kids in Toronto, The Children’s Hospital in Montreal as a few examples).
 These folks know the correct phraseology needed to help you out.
 Nothing can be more frustrating than not getting benefits you deserve because of the writing shortcomings on a form.

-Attempting to claim the Child Disability Benefit without a T2201 will fail, it must be filled in first!
+Attempting to claim the Child Disability Tax Credit (DTC) without a T2201 will fail, it must be filled in first!
 The Psychologist at OCTC knew the correct terms to use for our form, so our claim was accepted, for 10 years.
-When Rhys turns 15 we will have to reapply for the Disability Benefit, to remain Disabled (in the eyes of the CRA).
+When Rhys turns 15 we will have to reapply for the Disability Benefit, to stay Disabled (in the eyes of the CRA).
 (Update: OK, so it was actually at age 10 that we had to reapply).

-After you have the T2201, you can now start applying for the Child Disability Benefits, by filling out RC66 – Canada Child Benefits Application Form.
+After you have the T2201 (disability tax credit form for child), you can now start applying for the Child Disability Benefits, by filling out RC66 – Canada Child Benefits Application Form.
 The form is relatively straight forward to fill in, and wasn’t hard for my wife and myself, but there was an added wrinkle suggested by the OCTC Social Worker.

-Can I Get Back Credit for my Child Disability Benefit ?
+Can I Get Back Credit for my Child Disability Tax Credit (DTC) ?

 The letter we included was quite simple.
 It was a simple statement of my son’s birth date, the fact that his diagnosis of Autism is a neurological disorder and that it was present at birth.